IstoraMandiri/selfie-sign-in/README.md

 ## Details

-This package allows users to *create* accounts.
-They can't re-login to a previously-created accounts.
-As such, this login method offers zero persistence and zero security (other than a zero persistence, which in most cases is pretty secure).
+This package allows users to create accounts within your meteor app.
+They can't re-login to a previously-created account, so other than having having low persistence, this package offers little in the way of security.

-Submitted images are uploaded, stored and proceed by the wonderful collectionFS package.
-For ease of implementation and transportation, selfie-sign-in uses MongoDB's gridFS file store.
-Selfies are converted using graphicsmagick to thumbnails and higher resolution images.
+Submitted images are uploaded, stored and proceed by the wonderful [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS) package.
+Uploaded selfies are converted using graphicsmagick to thumbnails and higher resolution images in JPEG format.

+For ease transportation, selfie-sign-in uses MongoDB's gridFS file store by default.
+Currently this isn't supported but can be solved easily with a pull request or issue.

 ## API